-Each mile you earn with the Venture can be redeemed for any travel booking you make with the card at a value of 1 cent per mile, as well as food delivery and streaming services from now until Sept.
-30. You can even redeem your miles for just a portion of the purchase and pay for the remainder with the rest of your credit card statement.
+Each mile you earn with the Venture can be redeemed for any travel booking you make with the card at a value of 1 cent per mile.
+You can even redeem your miles for just a portion of the purchase and pay for the remainder with the rest of your credit card statement.

 There’s no limit to how many miles you can earn with Capital One Venture, and your miles won’t expire for as long as you keep the card open.

 If you prefer redeeming your miles by transferring them to airline and hotel partners, the Capital One Venture has that feature, too.
 Better still, you don’t have to choose one way or the other.
 You can use some of your miles to redeem with the Purchase Eraser, while transferring other miles to a partner like Wyndham or JetBlue.

 The issuer recently added several new partners, so in total, Capital One now supports mileage transfers to 19 travel partners — 16 airline programs and 3 hotel alliances: